 Perficient (PRFT) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the information technology consulting firm had lost 16.44% in the past month.
-In that same time, the Computer and Technology sector lost 8.19%, while the S&P 500 lost 5.29%.
+Prior to today's trading, shares of the information technology consulting firm had lost 4.85% over the past month.
+This has was narrower than the Computer and Technology sector's loss of 5.35% and lagged the S&P 500's loss of 4.03% in that time.

-Investors will be hoping for strength from Perficient as it approaches its next earnings release, which is expected to be February 24, 2022.
-On that day, Perficient is projected to report earnings of $0.93 per share, which would represent year-over-year growth of 22.37%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $207.41 million, up 27.6% from the year-ago period.
+Perficient will be looking to display strength as it nears its next earnings release, which is expected to be February 24, 2022.
+The company is expected to report EPS of $0.93, up 22.37% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $207.41 million, up 27.6% from the prior-year quarter.

-Investors should also note any recent changes to analyst estimates for Perficient.
+Investors might also notice recent changes to analyst estimates for Perficient.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Perficient currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Perficient is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, Perficient is currently trading at a Forward P/E ratio of 25.88.
-This represents a premium compared to its industry's average Forward P/E of 22.83.
+In terms of valuation, Perficient is currently trading at a Forward P/E ratio of 25.28.
+For comparison, its industry has an average Forward P/E of 23.34, which means Perficient is trading at a premium to the group.

-It is also worth noting that PRFT currently has a PEG ratio of 1.44.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-PRFT's industry had an average PEG ratio of 2.2 as of yesterday's close.
+Meanwhile, PRFT's PEG ratio is currently 1.4.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+PRFT's industry had an average PEG ratio of 2.31 as of yesterday's close.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.